Chronic Fatigue & Long-Term Disability Insurance

 So, can your long-term disability insurance policy keep you out of financial trouble if you receive a diagnosis of chronic fatigue syndrome?
 It might, depending on the nature, treatment and duration of your condition and the wording of your policy.
 The best way to find out whether you’ll be entitled to monthly disability insurance benefits arising from chronic fatigue is to seek legal advice from a trusted long-term disability attorney.

 At DarrasLaw, we can offer you a free initial case review and analysis of your individual or employer-sponsored policy.
 If you’ve already filed an ERISA disability claim only to have your insurer reject it, we can help plan your next move.
-Contact us today to learn more about how the DarrasLaw process works.
+Contact us today to learn more about how our California disability lawyers can help you today.